legendu-net/blog/misc/content/2020-02-19-subtle-differences-among-Spark-DataFrame-and-PySpark-DataFrame.markdown

     | Dot reference       | X                  | df\.col\_name      |

-2. `DataFrame.where` and `DataFrame.filter` are equivalent in PySpark
-    while a Spark/Scala DataFrame does not have the `where` method.

 3. `===` (null safe equality comparison) is supported in Spark/Scala but not available in PySpark.

 ## References